 6. Front Desk USA ($120K/year)

-Tom Shott (from North Wroughton, England, United Kingdom) started Front Desk USA over 23 years ago.
+Tom Shott (from North Wroughton, England, United Kingdom) started Front Desk USA almost 24 years ago.

 Front Desk USA is a full color customized map publication distributed at no charge to the hospitality (hotels) industry.
 With over 1,000 hotels currently using Front Desk USA maps nationwide and tens of thousands being viewed by hotel guests each day, Front Desk USA is the, “go-to” visitor information guide for hotels.